mizumoto-cn/mizumoto-cn.github.io/_posts/2022-06-25-Go-and-MicroServices-Foreword.md

 * pros:
   - easy to develop, test, deploy, maintain, and extend.
   - **atomic**.
 Single responsibility principle.
-A service should only do one thing and it shall not be split into other services.
+One service should only do one thing and it shall not be split into other services.
   - **independent**.
-Each service is an independent process, and shall stay stateless.
-Making it easy to get combined with containerization, fits `kubernetes` well.
+Each service is an independent process and shall stay stateless.
+Making it easy to get combined with containerization, fits `Kubernetes` well.
   - **isolated development**.
-Development of each service should be independent, avoiding mutual influences between services.
+The development of each service should be independent, avoiding mutual influences between services.
 Also making it possible to allocate different resources to each service according to its needs.
   - **Decentralized Governance**.
 Each service is independent and can be deployed anywhere.
     + **Data decentralization**.
 Each service can store its data in its own database, cache and other facilities.
 Of course, it can also communicate with other services or share a common database.
     + **Governance decentralization**.
 Each service can be managed by its own team.